Protest and Religion: An Overview

 (Kalaycioğlu, 2007, pp. 289–290)

-When religion is an important identifier of a group, it could facilitate protest.
+When religion is an important identifier of a group, it can facilitate protest.
 Luo and Andreas (2016, p.
-479) delve into role of religion for political mobilization of a specific religious minority, the Hui in China, “to advance economic demands.”
+479) delve into the role of religion for political mobilization of a specific religious minority, the Hui in China, “to advance economic demands.”
 They highlight ideational and structural components of religious influence in protest.
 They suggest “economic concerns . . . were augmented by religious sentiment” and structural aspects such as access to mosques, and the presence of religious leadership eased mobilization (Luo & Andreas, 2016, p.
 494).
 Although this study differs from work of Kalaycioğlu (2007) as it focuses on a religious minority, both studies tackle the state’s perception of religion.

 It is important to note that there is a variation in scope of case studies.
-Many scholars zoomed into a specific aspect of religion in the context of a single case.
+Many scholars zoomed in on a specific aspect of religion in the context of a single case.
 For example, Park’s (2015) book examines the intersection between Korean religious groups and protest during Japanese colonial rule.
-Similarly, Borer’s (1998) work on role of religious actors in the anti-apartheid movement in South Africa explores the actions of the South African Council of Churches and the Southern African Catholic Bishops’ Conference.
+Similarly, Borer’s (1998) work on the role of religious actors in the anti-apartheid movement in South Africa explores the actions of the South African Council of Churches and the Southern African Catholic Bishops’ Conference.
 Likewise, Sweet’s (2015) work on Russia examines the complex role of the Russian Orthodox Church (ROC) in the history of social activism, with a focus on the 2011–2012 protests.
 The ROC emerges as an important example of how religious actors can grant legitimacy to regimes and help them maintain political power.
 Hafez (2003), on the other hand, broadly looks at rebellion in the Muslim world.
 Despite variation in scope, case studies on protest and religion mirror some of the accomplishments and challenges of the research field, that is, despite its undeniable presence and power, religion is not a firmly established variable in political mobilization research.
 In the same vein, different political contexts, religious actors, and sources of discontent yield to different outcomes.
 Explaining circumstances and/or undercurrents of mobilization, as most of these case studies do, provides a much-needed context on protest and religion scholarship.

 No consensus has yet emerged as to how religion influences protests.
 Although such a consensus may never arrive to this field, there is agreement on the idea that the religion and protest nexus is, despite empirical and theoretical difficulties, well worth examining further.
 Larger scholarship on religion and politics progressed beyond its impasse by investing more in theoretical frameworks and expanding the availability of accurate qualitative and quantitative data.
 Following these footsteps, this research field could be improved by prioritizing the basics—theory and data availability.
 As Hoffman and Jamal (2014, p.
-605) underlined when reviewing the implications of their findings on Arab uprisings in Tunisia and Egypt, the next chapter of “Arab politics” is likely to comprise “religion,” and so they encourage researchers to “rethink the classical assumptions about religion and democracy.”
-Rethinking seemingly well-established assumptions, advancing existing research initiatives and investing in projects that will elevate research design of works of this field, can help improve research on religious protests.
+605) underlined when reviewing the implications of their findings on the Arab uprisings in Tunisia and Egypt, the next chapter of “Arab politics” is likely to comprise “religion,” and so they encourage researchers to “rethink the classical assumptions about religion and democracy.”
+Rethinking seemingly well-established assumptions, advancing existing research initiatives, and investing in projects that will elevate research design of works of this field can help improve research on religious protests.